-Forty photographs by the young American photographer BRUCE DAVIDSON, including works from his essays on England, Wales, Los Angeles and the American Negro, will be on view in the third floor galleries of the Edward Steichen Photography Center at The Museum of Modern Art from July 7 through September.
+More than fifty works by the young American photographer, BRUCE DAVIDSON, who was born in Oak Park, Illinois, in 1933, are on view in the third floor galleries of the Edward Steichen Photography Center at The Museum of Modern Art in New York City.
+The exhibition includes works from Davidson's essays on England, Wales, Los Angeles and the Negro American and will continue through October 2.

 John Szarkowski, Director of the Museum's Department of Photography, who selected the photographs in the exhibition, says, "Few contemporary photographers give us their observation so unembellished -- so free of apparent craft or artifice -- as does Bruce Davidson.
-In his work, formal and technical concerns remain below the surface, all but invisible.
-The presence that fills these pictures seems the presence of the life that is described, scarcely changed by fits transmutation into art."
+In his work formal and technical concerns remain below the surface, all but invisible.
+The presence that fills these pictures seems the presence of the life that is described, scarcely changed by its transmutation into art."

-Davidson's earlier work, seen in the exhibition in his 1960 English essay which was originally commissioned by the London magazine The Queen and later published in in this country in Horizon, is spontaneous and intuitive, it delights in the fugitive and the evanescent, according to Mr. Szarkowski.
+Davidson's earlier work, seen in the exhibition of his 1960 English essay which was originally commissioned by the London magazine The Queen and later published in this country in Horizon, is spontaneous and intuitive, it delights in the fugitive and the evanescent, according to Mr. Szarkowski.
 His more recent work, exemplified by his photographs of the Negro American, is more reflective and deliberate.

-Bruce Davidson was born in Oak Park, Illinois, in 1933.
-He became interested in photography during childhood and committed to a career in that field while still in high school.
+Davidson became interested in photography during childhood and committed to a career in that field while still in high school.
 After undergraduate study at the Rochester Institute of Technology, he studied art and philosophy at Yale University.
-In 1958, he joined Magnum Photos, Inc. In 1962, he was awarded a Guggenheim Fellowship and produced a photographic study on the American Negro.
+In 1958, he joined Magnum Photos, Inc. In 1962 he was awarded a

-Davidson's work has been widely published in the United States and abroad and has been widely exhibited in this country.
-His photographs were first shown at The Museum of Modern Art in 1958-59 in an exhibition of photographs from the Museum's collection, and his photographic essay "Brooklyn Gang" was included in the inaugural exhibition in the Steichen Galleries in May 1964.
-Last year a one-man exhibition more ...
+Guggenheim Fellowship and produced a photographic study on the American Negro.

-of his works was held at The Art Institute of Chicago.
+Davidson's work has been widely published in the United States and abroad and has been exhibited often in this country.
+His photographs were first shown at The Museum of Modern Art in 1958-59 in an exhibition of photographs from the Museum's Collection, and his photographic essay "Brooklyn Gang" was included in the inaugural exhibition in the Steichen Galleries in May 1964.
+Last year a one-man exhibition of his works was held at The Art Institute of Chicago.